First Mercantile Trust Co. Has $5.73 Million Stock Holdings in Amazon.com, Inc. (NASDAQ:AMZN)

 Several other institutional investors have also bought and sold shares of the company.
 Wealthfront Advisers LLC boosted its stake in shares of Amazon.com by 2.8% during the 1st quarter.
 Wealthfront Advisers LLC now owns 26,717 shares of the e-commerce giant’s stock worth $82,665,000 after buying an additional 729 shares during the last quarter.
 BDO Wealth Advisors LLC lifted its stake in Amazon.com by 117.2% in the 1st quarter.
 BDO Wealth Advisors LLC now owns 1,905 shares of the e-commerce giant’s stock valued at $5,894,000 after purchasing an additional 1,028 shares during the last quarter.
 Quest Investment Management LLC lifted its stake in Amazon.com by 1.1% in the 1st quarter.
 Quest Investment Management LLC now owns 17,669 shares of the e-commerce giant’s stock valued at $54,669,000 after purchasing an additional 195 shares during the last quarter.
 Rovida Advisors Inc. lifted its stake in Amazon.com by 40.7% in the 1st quarter.
 Rovida Advisors Inc. now owns 50,242 shares of the e-commerce giant’s stock valued at $155,453,000 after purchasing an additional 14,522 shares during the last quarter.
 Finally, Moneta Group Investment Advisors LLC lifted its stake in Amazon.com by 108.7% in the 1st quarter.
 Moneta Group Investment Advisors LLC now owns 3,573 shares of the e-commerce giant’s stock valued at $11,055,000 after purchasing an additional 1,861 shares during the last quarter.
 Institutional investors own 57.05% of the company’s stock.

 Several equities research analysts recently issued reports on AMZN shares.
-Piper Sandler raised their target price on shares of Amazon.com from $3,903.00 to $4,000.00 and gave the company an “overweight” rating in a research note on Friday, April 30th.
-Credit Suisse Group reiterated a “buy” rating on shares of Amazon.com in a research note on Monday, May 3rd.
-Susquehanna Bancshares raised their target price on shares of Amazon.com from $5,200.00 to $5,500.00 and gave the company a “positive” rating in a research note on Friday, April 30th.
-Raymond James raised their price objective on shares of Amazon.com from $4,000.00 to $4,125.00 and gave the stock an “outperform” rating in a research report on Friday, April 30th.
-Finally, Morgan Stanley raised their price objective on shares of Amazon.com from $4,200.00 to $4,500.00 and gave the stock an “overweight” rating in a research report on Friday, April 30th.
+Wolfe Research started coverage on shares of Amazon.com in a research note on Thursday, April 1st.
+They issued an “outperform” rating and a $3,720.00 target price for the company.
+Oppenheimer raised their target price on shares of Amazon.com from $4,100.00 to $4,200.00 and gave the company an “outperform” rating in a research note on Wednesday, April 21st.
+Citigroup raised their price objective on shares of Amazon.com from $3,750.00 to $4,175.00 in a research report on Wednesday, May 12th.
+Jefferies Financial Group restated a “buy” rating on shares of Amazon.com in a research report on Wednesday, June 16th.
+Finally, Mizuho raised their price objective on shares of Amazon.com from $4,000.00 to $4,400.00 and gave the stock a “buy” rating in a research report on Friday, April 30th.
 Two investment analysts have rated the stock with a hold rating and forty-five have assigned a buy rating to the company’s stock.
 The company currently has an average rating of “Buy” and an average price target of $4,168.98.

-Amazon.com (NASDAQ:AMZN) last posted its earnings results on Wednesday, April 28th.
-The e-commerce giant reported $15.79 earnings per share for the quarter, topping analysts’ consensus estimates of $9.54 by $6.25.
-The firm had revenue of $108.52 billion for the quarter, compared to analysts’ expectations of $105.23 billion.
+Amazon.com (NASDAQ:AMZN) last issued its quarterly earnings results on Wednesday, April 28th.
+The e-commerce giant reported $15.79 EPS for the quarter, topping analysts’ consensus estimates of $9.54 by $6.25.
+The company had revenue of $108.52 billion for the quarter, compared to analyst estimates of $105.23 billion.
 Amazon.com had a net margin of 6.42% and a return on equity of 30.47%.
-Analysts forecast that Amazon.com, Inc. will post 57.42 EPS for the current fiscal year.
+Sell-side analysts anticipate that Amazon.com, Inc. will post 57.42 EPS for the current fiscal year.

-In other news, CEO Andrew R. Jassy sold 492 shares of Amazon.com stock in a transaction on Friday, May 21st.
-The shares were sold at an average price of $3,250.00, for a total transaction of $1,599,000.00.
-Following the transaction, the chief executive officer now owns 85,264 shares in the company, valued at $277,108,000.
+In other news, CEO David H. Clark sold 278 shares of Amazon.com stock in a transaction on Thursday, April 29th.
+The shares were sold at an average price of $3,506.80, for a total transaction of $974,890.40.
+Following the transaction, the chief executive officer now owns 1,174 shares in the company, valued at $4,116,983.20.
 The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CEO David H. Clark sold 278 shares of Amazon.com stock in a transaction on Thursday, April 29th.
-The stock was sold at an average price of $3,506.80, for a total transaction of $974,890.40.
-Following the transaction, the chief executive officer now owns 1,174 shares in the company, valued at approximately $4,116,983.20.
+Also, CEO Andrew R. Jassy sold 492 shares of Amazon.com stock in a transaction on Friday, May 21st.
+The stock was sold at an average price of $3,250.00, for a total transaction of $1,599,000.00.
+Following the transaction, the chief executive officer now owns 85,264 shares in the company, valued at approximately $277,108,000.
 The disclosure for this sale can be found here.
 In the last quarter, insiders have sold 131,040 shares of company stock worth $449,201,684.
 14.00% of the stock is owned by company insiders.

 Amazon.com Company Profile